mblakew/gif-uploader/README.md

 # Imgur image uploader
 Python script that takes in a file path of an image, posts it anonymously to Imgur and prints out a link to the image.
 Quicker way of getting an imgur link without having to open a browser, navigate to imgur.com, find your image and upload it.

 This script makes use of the imgur api https://apidocs.imgur.com/

+By implementing script.sh, the python script can be accessed by simply opening a terminal to its default directory.